Skip to Content

 As you sit down to think about your goals, keep in mind the acronym S.M.A.R.T. to help you set goals that you’ll be more likely to keep to.

-S.M.A.R.T. stands for Specific, Measurable, Achievable, Realistic and achievable within a Time Frame.
+S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant and Achievable within a Time Frame (Time Bound).
 You can read more about 6 steps to setting S.M.A.R.T goals in this article by Tony Robbins.

 HOW SHOULD YOU WRITE YOUR GOALS?